 Food

-Food can also be found at reasonable prices, as many stores offer decent sized meals for 600 yen (~USD$6) or less.
-Take-out culture is popular with the working class too, and there are many small businesses that open only for lunch to sell bentō boxes, Japanese lunch boxes.
+Food can also be found at reasonable prices, as many stores offer decent-sized meals for 600 yen (~USD$6) or less.
+Take-out culture is popular with the working class, too, and there are many small businesses that open only for lunch to sell bento boxes, Japanese lunch boxes.
 You’ll have to explore your area to find out where the cheap eats are, but food shouldn’t be too much of an issue.

-The next step in the process is to find a sponsor.
+The first step in the process is to find a sponsor.
 Whether you’re a high school student or a business owner trying to come to Japan, you’re going to need some sort of institution to sponsor your visa.
 This can be any school, company, or individual that is willing to invest in you.
 This sponsor will be listed as your reason for entering the country.

 To break it down even further, let’s say you get a job at the Nintendo headquarters in Japan.
 Nintendo becomes your sponsor and pays for your visa, essentially telling immigration services that you are coming to Japan to work for them.

 They will send an application form that decides how long you get to stay before you have to leave/renew your visa, and this duration depends on the kind of work you do.
-Generally, first-timers are given a one year stay.
+Generally, first-timers are given a one-year stay.
 However, I personally got five years on my visa, so it largely varies on the situation.

 It’s also worth mentioning that you’re not tied to your initial sponsor, so long as you can find another.
 Once you have your visa, it’s officially yours and not bound to any one institution.
 You just have to maintain some sort of reason (i.e. employment) for being in Japan to keep your residency status.